microsoft/fluentui/apps/fabric-website/src/pages/Overviews/GetStartedPage/docs/web/GetStartedOverview.md

 <h3 class="for-designers">For Designers</h3>

-UI Fabric also provides resources to help you [use our design language in your site](#use-our-design-language-in-your-site).
+Fluent UI also provides resources to help you [use our design language in your site](#use-our-design-language-in-your-site).